 It’s incredibly cosy inside.
 The whole place feels like an invitation for you to curl up and make yourself at home with one of the many second-hand books available to you.

-Leakey’s Bookshop spans across two floors that are joined together by a stunning spiral staircase.
+Leakey’s Bookshop spans across two floors joined together by a stunning spiral staircase.
 The top floor would have been the choir area but now books are scattered everywhere, from top to bottom, left to right, and arranged thematically.

 One of the charming things about second-hand bookshops lies in what you might unexpectedly find.
 It could be a first edition or a cover you’ve never seen before.

 What I love the most is opening up a book and seeing it inscribed with Birthday wishes from decades ago, or finding an old postcard wedged between the pages.
-It’s not only the author who’s telling a story, sometimes the previous owner of a book.
+It’s not only the author who’s telling a story, sometimes it’s the previous owner of a book.

 I ended up leaving with A Death of a Salesman by Arthur Miller, a play I feel I ought to have read by now, and my brother bought a collection of poems by T.S Eliot.

 Leakey’s bookshop is a treasure chest waiting for to be discovered.
+And it’s certainly the best place to visit on a rainy day in Inverness.

 General Information